On the Keevash-Knox-Mycroft Conjecture: An algorithmic version of Theorem

-Combining Theorem~\ref{thm:regularity} and~\cite[Proposition 16]{HS}, we have the following corollary.
+Combining Theorem~\ref{thm:regularity} and Proposition~\ref{prop:cluster_hyper}, we have the following corollary.
 It shows that the cluster hypergraph almost inherits the minimum degree of the original hypergraph.
-Its proof is standard and similar as the one of~\cite[Proposition 16]{HS} so we omit it.
+Its proof is standard and similar to the one of Proposition~\ref{prop:cluster_hyper} so we omit it.

 \begin{corollary} Given $c, \varepsilon, d, \ell>0$, integers $k\ge 3$ and $t_0$, there exist $T_0$ and $n_0$ such that the following holds.
 There exists an algorithm which for any $k$-graph $H=(V, E)$ on $n>n_0$ vertices with $\delta_\ell(H)\ge c\binom {n-\ell}{k-\ell}$ finds in $O(n^{2k-1}\log^2 n)$ time an $\varepsilon$-regular partition $V_0\cup V_1\cup\dots\cup V_t$ of $H$ with $t_0\le t\le T_0$.
-Moreover, in the cluster hypergraph $\mathcal K =\mathcal K(\varepsilon, d)$, all but at most $\sqrt \varepsilon t^\ell$ $\ell$-subsets $S$ of $[t]$ satisfy $\deg_{\mathcal K} (S) \ge (c-d-\sqrt\varepsilon)\binom{t - \ell}{k -\ell}$. \end{corollary}
+Moreover, in the cluster hypergraph $\mathcal K =\mathcal K(\varepsilon, d)$, all but at most $\sqrt[3] \varepsilon \binom{t}{\ell}$ $\ell$-subsets $S$ of $[t]$ satisfy $\deg_{\mathcal K} (S) \ge (c-d-\sqrt\varepsilon)\binom{t - \ell}{k -\ell}$. \end{corollary}

 We will use the following lemma to show that random subgraphs of hypergraphs typically inherit minimum-degree conditions.

 \begin{lemma}\cite{FK22} There is $c'=c'(k)>0$ such that the following holds.
 Consider an $n$-vertex $k$-graph $G$ where all but $\delta \binom n \ell$ of the $\ell$-sets have degree at least $(\mu+\eta)\binom{n-\ell}{k-\ell}$.
 Let $S$ be a uniformly random subset of $Q\ge 2\ell$ vertices of $G$.
 Then with probability at least $1-\binom Q \ell (\delta +e^{-c'\eta^2 Q})$, the random induced subgraph $G[S]$ has minimum $\ell$-degree at least $(\mu + \eta/2)\binom{Q-\ell}{k-\ell}$. \end{lemma}